BerendKemper/emperjs/README.md

         <li>Extends: <a href="https://nodejs.org/dist/latest-v14.x/docs/api/http.html#http_class_http_serverresponse">http.ServerResponse</a></li>
     </ul>
     <div>
         This object is created internally by the server.
 It is passed as the second parameter to an endpoint's function.
-The class Response can be read from the static property App.ServerResponse.
+The class Response can be read from the static property Server.ServerResponse.
 It can be also be overwritten as long as the value is a class that was extended from Response.
     </div>
 </div>